ACCESS-NRI/access-om3-configs/documentation/docs/index.md

 # Home

-Welcome to the documentation for the [ACCESS-OM3 global ice-ocean model configurations](https://github.com/ACCESS-NRI/access-om3-configs)!
+Welcome to the documentation for the [ACCESS-OM3 ice-ocean model configurations](https://github.com/ACCESS-NRI/access-om3-configs)!

 See the links on the left, particularly the [quick start](pages/Quick-start.md).